Financial independence also means responsibility.

 Having a savings account is like giving yourself a safety net.
 This will help support all of your options when it comes to spending, so add to that savings account as often as you can!

 If it feels like you have no extra money, start small.
 Can you give up spending $5 somewhere and put that money into a savings account instead?

-Or would it be easier if you could save automatically using our Round Up & Save checking account—extra pennies on your purchase get put into your savings account automatically!
+Even easier, you can save automatically using our Round Up & Save checking account—extra pennies on your purchase go to your savings account automatically!
 Before you know it, you’ve got enough for a fun night out with friends.